How To Delete (Almost) Anything On Instagram, Including Your Account

 In the social media realm, "delete" is a term that's almost as loaded as being cancelled.
-Whereas canceling someone or something tends to apply to more obtuse rejections and dismissals (for example, announcing you are "canceling 2018" or "canceling winter"), "delete" feels more powerful and actionable, since it applies to doing something within your realm of control.
+Whereas cancelling someone or something tends to apply to more obtuse rejections and dismissals (for example, announcing you are "cancelling 2018" or "cancelling winter"), "delete" feels more powerful and actionable, since it applies to doing something within your realm of control.

 For the most part, though, Instagram gives you the power to put up and take down what you please.
 Ahead, a full guide to taking full control of your account, whether your want to delete your activity status in Direct, a photo from your profile, or your Insta existence completely.
 Now, if only cancelling 2018 was just as easy.